- The experiment

 Still, the hypothetical post-marriage-100% here was based on the most important 7 numbers in numerology, and with that seems to have a chance of 1 in 1,200 for singles and about 1 in 450 for married couples.
 That's totally amazing, but it gets crazier.

 In an effort to try and break the pattern of "natural matches", the amount of numbers to check for the model-in-development was soon expanded to 15, all but the last three based on methods different numerologists through time have used.
-Shockingly, I failed to break the pattern: all 15 numbers between a married Tegan and I turned out to be "natural match".
+Shockingly, I failed to break the pattern: all 15 numbers between a married Cathy and I turned out to be "natural match".
 It was an utterly shocking discovery.
 Change one letter or one number anywhere in one of our names, and everything falls apart.

 I continued to try and break the pattern.
-So I (hypothetically) took on Tegan's last name.
+So I (hypothetically) took on Cathy's last name.
 Result?
 Still 100%, which only is a 1 in 3 chance.
 It seemed utterly impossible to break the 100% "natural match".